 The Department of Music provides instruction by experienced professionals, connections with world-class performers, and opportunities to share your vocal or instrumental talents with the campus and greater community through participation in a variety of small ensembles and larger choirs, bands and orchestras.

-Honors music scholarships are given to music majors and are awarded based on a scholarship audition, showing the student’s level of performance/ability.
+Honors music scholarships are given to music majors and are awarded based on a scholarship audition assessing the student’s level of performance/ability.
 These awards are renewed annually.

 Auditions are typically held in the spring semester, beginning in January.
 The earlier an applicant auditions, the more money is available, so we encourage you to audition as early as you can.